actualbudget/docs/docs/index.md

 title: 'Introduction'
 ---

-Welcome to the Actual’s documentation!
-This page provides you quick introduction to the Actual Budget and help you navigate to the documentation to understand more about it.
+Welcome to Actual’s documentation!
+This page provides you a quick introduction to Actual Budget and will help you navigate to the documentation to learn more about Actual.

 ## Where to Begin?

-If you’re new to Actual, [install](./install/index.md) it on a computer before start using it.
+If you’re new to Actual, [install](./install/index.md) it on a computer to start.
 After installation, check out the [Tour of Actual](./tour/index.md) for a high-level overview of how Actual works.
-To dive deep into more detailed documentation on it usage, check out the “Using Actual” section from the left-nav of the Actual documentation.
+To dive deep into more detailed documentation, check out the “Using Actual” section from the left-nav of the Actual documentation.

-For demo, [download](/test-budget.zip) the test budget and [import](./migration/actual-import.md) it into Actual.

 For help and support, [reach out to the maintainers and community](/contact).